Chilo Gorge is set on a cliff over looking the Save River as it flows towards Mozambique

-Notes: Gonarezhou National Park is a very wild park and the elephants here are known for their jumpy, and sometimes aggressive, behaviour.
-So, parents must be vigilant at all times.
-That said the camp does offer a family chalet and the staff are dedicated to providing a wildlife experience for the entire family.
-Indeed, Nadine and John (the current lodge managers at the time of writing in March 2013) have a four-year-old daughter and therefore have first-hand experience of what works for small children in a bush environment.
+Generally recommended for children: Chilo Gorge has a family chalet and we’re told that the staff are dedicated to providing a wildlife experience for the entire family.
+Indeed, Nadine and John (lodge managers at the time of writing in March 2013) have a four-year-old daughter and therefore have first-hand experience of what works for small children in a bush environment.

 Communications: The lodge has WI-FI, a land line telephone, e-mail and Skype connectivity.
 There is mobile reception with the local provider.

 Malarial protection recommended: Yes

 Medical care: The lodge has first aiders on site and a doctor available in nearby Chiredzi.
 In the event of an emergency we have a casualty evacuation plan from our private airstrip with Medical Air Rescue Services (MARS).

 Security measures: 24 hour security patrols the property